quicwg/multipath/draft-ietf-quic-multipath.md

 {{QUIC-TRANSPORT}} allows for closing of connections if they stay idle for too long.
 The connection idle timeout when using the multipath extension is defined as "no packet received on any path for the duration of the idle timeout".
-When only one path is available, servers follows the specifications in {{QUIC-TRANSPORT}}.
+When only one path is available, servers follow the specifications in {{QUIC-TRANSPORT}}.

 This document does not specify per-path idle timeouts.
 An endpoint